Seed-Tech/what_do_i_see/README.md

 ## How it works

-NAOAPI is currently running on a docker container running on an Azure virtual machine, to access this API send a request to: http://104.214.57.104:8000/ \
+It works with NAOAPI, the API is currently running on a docker container running on an Azure virtual machine, to access this API send a request to: http://104.214.57.104:8000/ \
 NAOAPI must receive on the body of a post or get HTTP request only the raw data of the image, it will send back the results of the detection and the resulted image.\
 The backend of the application uses the cvlib library, (as long as the openCV, tensorflow packages are installed) after loading the image, the detection of objects is carried out with the call of the function detect_common_objects ().
 This returns Bbox (minimum bounding box), conf (confidence) and a label as a list of all the elements detected, which it uses to create a dictionary that has as a key the name of the element found and the value of the number of times it was found.